Understanding and Improving Robustness of Vision Transformers through Patch-based Negative Augmentation: Related Work

 \section{Related Work}

 Vision transformers~\citep{vit,deit} are a family of Transformer models~\citep{vaswani2017attention} that directly process visual tokens constructed from image patch embedding.
-Unlike convolutional neural networks~\citep{lecun1989backpropagation,krizhevsky2012imagenet,he2016deep} that assume locality and translation invariance in their architectures, vision transformers have no such assumptions and are able to exchange information globally, thus having less inductive bias about the input image data.
-The significant difference in architectures raises questions about their robustness properties.
+Unlike convolutional neural networks~\citep{lecun1989backpropagation,krizhevsky2012imagenet,he2016deep} that assume locality and translation invariance in their architectures, vision transformers have no such assumptions and can exchange information globally.
 A few recent studies find pretrained vision transformers are at least as robust as the ResNet counterparts~\citep{2021understanding}, and possibly more robust~\citep{intriguing2021,paul2021vision}.
 Our work studies a specific aspect of robustness pertaining patch-based visual tokens in ViT, and show it may lead to a generalization gap.
-Different from~\citep{intriguing2021} which also shows ViTs are insensitive to patch operations such as shuffle and occlusion, we further propose a mitigation strategy to increase robustness of patch-based architectures.
+Different from~\citep{intriguing2021} which also shows ViTs are insensitive to patch operations such as shuffle and occlusion, we design different types of patch-based transformations and develop deeper understanding that the features preserved in patch-based transformations are non-robust.
+Further, we propose a mitigation strategy based on these patch-based transformations to increase robustness of vision transformers.
+Another orthogonal line of improving robustness of vision transformers is to develop a deeper understanding of the self-attention mechanisms in vision transformers~\citep{gueccv} and further advances the neural network architectures~\citep{zhou2022understanding}.